baumgach/acdc_segmenter/README.md

 ## Pre-trained weights

-Pretrained weights for the best performing method can be found here: (https://git.ee.ethz.ch/baumgach/acdc_pretrained_weights)
+Pretrained weights for the best performing method can be found here: https://git.ee.ethz.ch/baumgach/acdc_pretrained_weights

 It was not possible to upload all experiments due to size limits.
-However, the pretrained weights for the other experiments can be requested via email from (baumgartner@vision.ee.ethz.ch).
+However, the pretrained weights for the other experiments can be requested via email from baumgartner@vision.ee.ethz.ch.

 ## Requirements